The oldest public wildflower garden in the United States

 Two-leaved Toothwort is an erect perennial forb of the springtime growing 8 to 16 inches high on an erect unbranched stem.
 Bloom time varies with the seasonal weather - from as early as mid-April to as late as mid-May.

 The leaves are of two types, basal and stem.
-The stem leaves have two leaf stalks appearing opposite each other or just slightly offset - sub-opposite - hence the common name of "two-leaved".
+The stem leaves number just two, with the two leaf stalks appearing opposite each other or just slightly offset - sub-opposite - hence the common name of "two-leaved".
 These stem leaves have 3-parted leaflets not deeply cut like Cardamine concatenata - the Cut-leaved Toothwort.
 The leaflets are shaped the same - broadly elliptic to ovate in shape with coarse dentations on the margins.
 Each leaflet is either without a stalk or a very short stalk.
 The basal leaves rise from the rootstock, usually after flowering, and are similar in design to the stem leaves.

 The inflorescence is a tall loose cluster of stalked flowers rising on a single central stem (a raceme) above the leaves.
 The stalk of the cluster and the individual flower stalks can be green to reddish in color and can have some very fine hair.
 There are no bracts to the cluster.
 Like many Mustard family plants, the raceme elongates as the flower buds begin to open.

 The flowers are 4-parted, small (usually less than 2/3 inch wide) with a tubular calyx that has 4 light green oblong sepals with obtuse tips.
 The four petals are white to pinkish, much longer than the sepals and have rounded tips.
 The reproductive parts include six stamens where the two inner pair have filaments (white) longer than an outside pair.
 Anthers are linear, yellowish-green in color.
 There is a single style, reddish toward the globose shaped stigma.